oscarfergue98/oscarfergue98.github.io/_pages/research.md

 ## Publications in Peer-Reviewed Journals

-1. Millischer, L., Evdokimova, T., & Fernandez, O. (2023).
-The carrot and the stock: In search of stock-market incentives for decarbonization.
-Energy Economics, 120, 106615.
-[Published Version](https://www.sciencedirect.com/science/article/pii/S0140988323001135)
+1. **The carrot and the stock: In search of stock-market incentives for decarbonization**.
+[Link](https://www.sciencedirect.com/science/article/pii/S0140988323001135)
+Energy Economics, 2023.
+with Tatiana Evdokimova and Laurent Millischer

 ## Working papers